Women's Pelvic Health Is Our Specialty

-The pelvic floor is a group of muscles that form a sling or hammock across the bottom of your pelvic bones.
-These muscles and surrounding fascia keep the organs in place and play an important role in the regulation of bowel and bladder function as well as sexual health.
-When these muscles become weak, over stressed, or experience trauma, women may experience urine leaks, fecal incontinence, constipation, prolapse or pain with intercourse.
-Hormonal changes can impact the vitality and integrity of vaginal tissue as well, so even women who do not have children can experience pelvic floor dysfunction.
+Th pelvic floor is a group of muscles that forma sling or hammock across the bottom of your pelvic bones.
+These muscles and surround fascia keep the organs in place and play an important role in the regulation of bowel and bladder function, as well as sexual health.
+When these muscles become weak, over stressed or experienced trauma, women can develop urine leaks, fecal incontinence, constipation, pelvic organ prolapse and/or pain with intercourse.
+Hormonal changes can impact the vitality and integrity of vaginal tissue as we well, so even women who do not have children can expeience pelvic floor dysfunction.

 Benefits of the FemEssence Women's Pelvic Health Program

 - Prevent or stop the progression of prolapse

 - Sit and move without pain